What is Dobson’s Model of Classroom Management?

 2. Students love to be treated justly and equally.
 Therefore they like teachers who can implement and enforce an equitable system of rules.

-3. Classrooms that are not disciplined tend to be chaos.
+3. Classrooms that are not disciplined tend to be chaotic.
 With this, the classroom environment will be tiring/irritating.

 Dobson says that parents and/or teachers should start punishing young children/students before it is too late.
 Hmmm, he sees spanking as the greatest insult for teenagers and that they detest it.